Bruce Springsteen: On Jersey, Masculinity And Wishing To Be His Stage Persona

 GROSS: Of eternal damnation?

-SPRINGSTEEN: (Laughter) That one, too.
-(Laughter) You know, so, you know, these were stories that were not stories.
-You know, they were simply facts.
+SPRINGSTEEN: (Laughter) That one, too, you know.
+So, you know, these were stories that were not stories, you know, they were simply facts.
 This is what occurred.
-This is what can occur unless you tow the line, my friend, you know?
-So when you're a child, it was very - and you forget that the Catholic religion at the time was much darker and more mysterious.
-The entire mass was in Latin.
-The church was - if you go to my church now, it's incredibly bright inside.
-But at - when I was young, it was very dark inside, you know.
+This is what can occur unless you tow the line, my friend, you know.

-And it was just the difference in the way that they've painted it since I've gone there.
-And it strives for a very different and welcoming spirit.
-Where when I was young, it was sort of built to intimidate.
-Even on this very local level in this very small church in this small town, it still held that sort of - held you in the palm of its darkness.
-And it was something I carried with me, never forgot, brought into my music.
-And it's been in my music ever since.

-GROSS: So when your father told the family that he had to leave New Jersey and go to California, and he was going to do it, he hoped the family came with him, but he was going to go one way or another.

 SPRINGSTEEN: Yeah.